kesslerr/m4d/README.md

 julia julia/pretarget_model_fitting_tr.jl
 ```

-The model fitting in *Julia* is an inifinite times faster than in *R*, especially for large models and data sets.
+The model fitting in *Julia* is an infinite times faster than in *R*, especially for large models and data sets.
 The bottleneck however is the conversion from a *Julia* LMM object to an *R* LMM object, which takes a few hours per model (due to reasons that escape me).

 The present steps were performed before the *targets* pipeline to prevent computationally intensive steps from running after pipeline invalidation.
 Other, less intensive steps shown in the manuscript appendix - run in Julia - are performed from within the *targets* pipeline.